99marwan/Health-Monitoring-System/README.md

 ![image](https://user-images.githubusercontent.com/58369917/177416371-f6b882f1-3cd2-44a4-8912-bbc566a21dff.png)

-•it is required to build a mock microservices system in which services send health messages to a certain client server.
+• it is required to build a mock microservices system in which services send health messages to a certain client server.
 The client server should receive these messages, catalog, and persist them on HDFS.

-•We are required to build and deploy 4 services that send health messages to the health monitor.
+• We are required to build and deploy 4 services that send health messages to the health monitor.
 For this milestone, the services should be simple.
 The services will just send health messages to the Health Monitor system and perform no actual functionality.

-•The services will send messages to the Health Monitor system using the UDP protocol.
+• The services will send messages to the Health Monitor system using the UDP protocol.

-•We are required to implement a server that receives the health messages and directs them to be stored on HDFS.
+• We are required to implement a server that receives the health messages and directs them to be stored on HDFS.

-•HDFS should be in cluster mode of 4 (size of group) machines.
+• HDFS should be in cluster mode of 4 (size of group) machines.
 That is the data will be distributed to 4 machines.